All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I switch to brand-name after 18 months?

-If you are getting consistent results and using a trusted pharmacy, there may be no need to switch.
-However, if you notice declining results, inconsistent appetite suppression between refills, or if your financial situation changes, brand-name may offer more standardized quality.
+If you're getting consistent results and using a trusted pharmacy, there may be no need to switch.
+But if you notice declining results, inconsistent appetite suppression between refills, or if your financial situation changes, brand-name may offer more standardized quality.

 Is long-term compounded semaglutide safe?